alphagov/paas-developer-docs/docs/deploying_apps/orgs_spaces_targets.md

 ![Diagram showing that an organisation contains multiple spaces](/img/org-spaces.png)

-Different accounts can have different permissions to access each space.
+Different accounts can have different permissions to access each space, which are granted through user roles.
 For example, you may choose to give a junior developer access to your ``development`` space, but not to ``production``.
-To change which accounts have access, your account needs to have the Org Manager role; see the section on [Managing users](/managing_users/user_accounts) for details.
+To change which accounts have access, your account needs to have the Org Manager role.
+See the section on [User accounts](/managing_users/user_accounts) for more about roles.

 When we set up your organisation, we create a default `sandbox` space you can use for experimenting with the PaaS.